Disease/Disorder

 Imaging

-Standard shoulder x-ray are useful however, a Zanca view is the most accurate way of evaluating the AC joint.
-It is performed by angling the beam 10 degrees cephalad and reducing the penetration to half that of a standard shoulder x-ray.7 When differentiating Type 3 vs Type 4 lesions, an axial view will show the scapula anterior to the clavicle indicating a type 4 injury.
-Complete AC joint dislocation may result in a coracoid fracture which is diagnosed with the Stryker view.10 CT can offer more precise evaluation of bone – fractures and degenerative changes, while MRI is more valuable for the evaluation of capsuloligamentous structures and surrounding tissue.11
+Standard shoulder x-ray views are useful however, a Zanca view is the most accurate way of evaluating the AC joint.
+It is performed by angling the beam 10 degrees cephalad and reducing the penetration to half that of a standard shoulder x-ray and also helps to achieve a better view of the clavicle by decreasing the amount of superimposition of the scapula and clavicle on one another.1,3 Horizontal AC joint instability is better detected with dynamic x-rays compared to static views.10 When differentiating Type 3 vs Type 4 lesions, an axial view will show the scapula anterior to the clavicle indicating a type 4 injury.
+Complete AC joint dislocation may result in a coracoid fracture which is diagnosed with the Stryker view.1 CT can offer more precise evaluation of bone – fractures and degenerative changes, while MRI is more valuable for the evaluation of capsuloligamentous structures and surrounding tissue.11

 Supplemental assessment tools